-We offer an excellent range of sporting activities both in the curriculum and out of school hours.
-Children learn teamwork and sportsmanship.
-They appreciate that physical activity complements effort and achievement.
+Sport and PE We offer an excellent range of sporting activities both within the curriculum and out of school hours.
+Children explore skills and rules associated with a range of sports, facilitating teamwork and sportsmanship.
+They have opportunities to compete in and beyond CPS.
+Children appreciate that physical activity complements effort and achievement.
+Indoors, children develop and hone skills within Gymnastics and Dance.

-Our swimming pool is currently being built to provide all-year round swimming opportunities, to learn and improve several swimming strong strokes as well as lifesaving skills.
-Learning Beyond the Classroom: can provide learning opportunities impossible to experience within the confines of the classroom.
+Our newly built indoor swimming pool provides all-year round swimming opportunities.
+Children learn and improve several strokes as well as lifesaving skills.

+Learning Beyond the Classroom: provides learning opportunities impossible to experience within the confines of the classroom.
 At CPS we very much value first hand learning experiences.
-We are extremely fortunate to have extensive grounds with trees to explore alongside our fields, with a 'Mini-Orchard', allotments and chicken run.
-We have Mini-Woodies for our younger children design specifically for them with 'safe risks' and imaginative play.
-Our expansive Woodland Learning Zone which houses our fabulous pond provide opportunities to explore nature throughout the seasons as well as being a perfect place for outdoor problem solving, the building of resilience and of course social skills.
+We are extremely fortunate to have extensive tree lined grounds to explore with a 'Mini-Apple Orchard', allotments and chicken run.

+Mini-Woodies designed specifically for our younger children encourages with 'safe risk taking' and imaginative play.
+Our expansive Woodland Learning Zone houses our fabulous pond and provides opportunities to explore nature throughout the seasons as well as being a perfect place for outdoor problem solving, building of resilience and of course social skills.
+The annual Big Bird Watch is only one of the many activities on offer at CPS

 Our play facilities are also extensive with a large climbing frame, traversing wall and Trim Trail.
 Our MUGA is available all year round.
 A wide range of activities keep the children active and include 'Craze of the Week' and table tennis.
-Each class has a 'kit bag' of equipment to facilitate play.
-We also have suitcase libraries and calm cases with reading and calming colouring activities etc.
+There is a range of equipment to facilitate active and creative play.
+We also have a covered Reading Pod and an Outdoor Zen Zone encouraging calming drawing and colouring activities.